ZelCore-io/Zelcore/ZelProtocolSpecifications.md

 e) Action parameter 'action' is expected.
 Without specifying an ?action= protocol will fall back to its default action which is a pay action

 ### Protocol actions
-Currently 2 protocol actions are implemented with many more to come
+Currently 3 protocol actions are implemented with many more to come
 a) pay
 b) sign
+c) getaddress

 ### Pay action
 Pay action is designed for third parties to request payments for ZelCore users.
 An example is a merchendise store generating a zel protocol url link which upon clicking launches ZelCore and fills payments neccessary data and thus significantly simplifies payment process while keeping high security standards.